John-K/pspdecrypt/Readme.md

 KL3E & KL4E implementation and PSAR extraction by artart78

 ## Usage
-This project is made up of two utilities: `pspdecrypt` and `psardecrypt`.

-`pspdecrypt` is a one-shot utility to decrypt a single `prx` with a `~PSP` ELF header.

-`psardecrypt` will extract the contents of a `PSAR`, decrypting and decompressing each asset as required.
-Will also extract IPL stages 1-3 when possible.
+`pspdecrypt` is capable of decrypting `PRX` and `IPL` files as well as decyrpting and extracting `PSAR` archives and its contents, including IPL stages where possible.

 ## Release Notes
 ### 0.8